St. Louis Product Liability Lawyer

 Proving a Defective Product Caused Your Injury

 Succeeding in a product liability claim is relatively straightforward.
 The plaintiff generally must prove the product in question is defective and that the defect caused the plaintiff’s damages.
 The plaintiff must also prove that he or she used the product as intended and followed the manufacturer’s instructions.
 Unlike personal injury lawsuits, the plaintiff does not need to prove the defendant was negligent in a product liability case.
-In some cases, the burden of proof will effectively shift to the defendant.
+In some product liability cases, the burden of proof will effectively shift to the defendant.
 The defendant will then need to prove he or she met their obligations as a manufacturer and was not negligent.

 Damages and Compensation in Product Liability Claims